iterative/ldb-resources/documentation/Command-summary.md

 Below is an example of QuickStart, where user queries a remote storage in two commands right after the installation:

 ```
-$ ldb stage <new-dataset>
+$ ldb stage ds:my-numerals
 $ ldb add gs://iterative/roman-numerals --query class == "i"
 ```

 # INIT \<directory\>

 `INIT` creates a new LDB instance (repository) in the given directory.
-For most enterprise installations, LDB repository folder must be a shared directory on a fast disk. `INIT` does not attempt to locate an active LDB instance, and permits a new LDB repository to reside anywhere in a filesystem.
+For most enterprise installations, LDB repository folder would be a shared directory on a fast disk. `INIT` does not attempt to locate an active LDB instance, and permits a new LDB repository to reside anywhere in a filesystem.

 In addition to creating an LDB instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key to point to a new LDB location.
 If configuration files already exist, `INIT` does not change them.